rusvaplauke/ItemStore.WebApi/README.md

 1. DONE?
 Use Fluent Assertions.
 2. IN PROGRESS / IMPROVE **Add Mock Verify to your tests.**
 3. DONE Use Autofixture for data generation.
 Autofixture.xunit2 has AutoData attribute.
-4. IN PROGRESS / IMPROVE Add new User Controller which performs GET, GET By Id, and Create to https://jsonplaceholder.typicode.com/users
+4. DONE Add new User Controller which performs GET, GET By Id, and Create to https://jsonplaceholder.typicode.com/users
 5. TO DO Cover GetById with a unit tests.

 Optional, advanced: Have basic data caching for the system (Fetch data and save into database)